edsu/json-intro/README.md

 This repository contains brief, gentle introductions to JSON for aspiring programmers.
 The idea is to provide a simple introduction to JSON for smart, motivated people whose primary area of expertise is elsewhere (social sciences, humanities, etc) and don't necessarily know how to program (yet).
+Each one explains JSON in the context of a particular programming language (hopefully the one you're most comfortable with or interested in).
+Right now we just have the Python-based explanation (`python.md`), but more are welcome!

 If you'd like to contribute one, or modify an existing one, please send along a pull request (yay, this is GitHub).
 One way to do this is to simply copy